michaelreneer/michaelreneer.github.io/content/pages/about.markdown

 In addition to Pelican and Markdown, I am using [Jinja][], [Pygments][], [webassets][], and [cssmin][] either as a plugin for, or as a dependency of, Pelican.
-To make everything a bit more social I have included the [Twitter buttons][] and the unofficial [GitHub buttons][].
+To make everything a bit more social I have included [Twitter buttons][] and the unofficial [GitHub buttons][].

 Thanks.